 That means I can process your data because you’ve given me your consent, and I can’t perform my service to you unless I do so.
 And there’s a useful jurisdiction out of those six which effectively says I’m allowed to process your data because it’s in my legitimate interest as a business to do so, and you as a human being don’t have an overriding legitimate interest of your own that effectively beats my business legitimate interest.

 Fraud detection falls into this category for instance.
-It is specifically called out in the legislation as a legitimate use to share and retain data for the purposes of protecting a business and its customers from fraud.
+It is specifically called out in the legislation as a legitimate use to share and retain data for the purposes of protecting a business and its customers from fraud - read more about this here.
 So there is clearly a very strong legitimate use case for companies like Ravelin and their clients.

 How should a business record documents and report on how they’re using personal data?